BirnB4um/8_Bit_Computer/README.md

 # 8_Bit_Computer

 Assembler and simulator for a 8 Bit Computer made in [CircuitGrid](https://github.com/BirnB4um/CircuitGrid)
+Computer layout and some example programs demonstrated in this video: https://www.youtube.com/watch?v=xGdsyXCmmoE

 ## Docs: